MichaelLinn/off_target_prediction/README.md

 This is a an ensemble learning framework which synergizes multiple tools with genomic annotations together to predict the off-target activities of CRISPR/Cas9 in different combinations.

 # PREREQUISITE
-SynergizingCRISPR was conducted by using Python 3 version and R v3.4.3.
+SynergizingCRISPR was conducted by using Python 2.7.13 version and TensorFLow v1.4.1.
 Following Python packages should be installed:
 <ul>
 <li><p>scipy</p></li>